Alan Harper (bishop)

 Alan Edwin Thomas Harper, (born 20 March 1944) is a retired Anglican bishop.
 He served in the Church of Ireland as Archbishop of Armagh and Primate of All Ireland from 2007 to 2012.

-He was the second English-born primate since the Disestablishment of the Church of Ireland in 1869.
+He was the second English-born primate since the Disestablishment of the Church of Ireland in 1869; the last before him was John Gregg.
 He and his wife Helen have four children.

 Education and employment

 Born in Tamworth, Staffordshire on 20 March 1944, Harper was educated at Moorgate County Primary School, Tamworth, Staffordshire, The Grammar School of Elizabeth, Queen of England in Tamworth.
 He studied geography at Leeds University.

 Following graduation (BA), he worked as university map curator and departmental librarian in the Department of Geography.
 He moved to Northern Ireland in July 1966 when he was appointed a member of the Archaeological Survey of Northern Ireland.
 He married in 1967; he and his wife Helen have four children; Catherine, Richard and twins Emma and Anne.

 In 1974 he returned to England as principal assistant planning officer with the Staffordshire County Council.
 In 1980 he was appointed a member of the Historic Monuments Council for Northern Ireland (now part of the Department for Communities) and was chairman from 1988 to 1995.
 In 1996 he was awarded an OBE for services to Conservation in Northern Ireland.